-Penn State Schuylkill Housing Operations provide residents with fire evacuation procedures and conduct fire drills during each semester.
+Campus Administration provide residents with fire evacuation information.
 Residents are informed of the following procedures.

-If you discover a fire in the residence hall:
+If you discover a fire in your residence:

-- 1. Immediately activate the nearest manual fire alarm pull station.
-The fire alarm system will alert people to evacuate the building. - 2.
+- 1. Notify others in the building and leave immediately. - 2.
 Call 911 from a safe location to report the fire and to give as much information as possible.